-This chapter suggests fractal geometry as an important archetype of order, the pattern of nature's patterning, as a bridge between finite and infinite dimensions, real and imaginary processes, as well as material and psychological levels of existence.
 One irony is this: While we use unnatural or mechanical means, such as computers, to discover and illuminate the workings of fractals, what we illuminate extends beyond and beneath the postmodern mirrors that reflect infinite regression in forms of human production and reproduction.
 Ranulph Glanville rails against the cybernetic nightmare of machines controlling human beings, presenting instead the second-order cybernetic alternative of the controller controlled by the controllee.
 Fractal geometry helps us move away from the paradigm of control entirely.
 By illuminating fractals, we self-reflexively illuminate wholes in nature where the observer appears in the observed during the co-creation of both.

 That we need the computer to help us visualize fractals suggests the importance of cybersemiotics to psychological development.
 While it takes a community to raise a child, by providing multiple subjectivities necessary for full cultural and social awareness, ironically it takes the mechanism of a computer to develop the potential for greater self-awareness and connectivity back to nature.
 Because the mathematics of fractals depends upon infinite, recursive iteration, humankind had but a glimpse of this geometry during the nineteenth century, in the form of monster curves and Julia sets.
-The ability to represent the granddaddy of all Julia sets - the full Mandelbrot set - plus higher dimensional offshoots - like quaternions -required the speed and tremendous parallel processing capabilities of the computer, which was not possible until the end of the twentieth century.
+The ability to represent the granddaddy of all Julia sets - the full Mandelbrot set - plus higher dimensional offshoots - like quaternions - required the speed and tremendous parallel processing capabilities of the computer, which was not possible until the end of the twentieth century.

 Whereas first-order cybernetics purports to represent reality as it exists outside of observers, second-order cybernetics twists around recursively to represent the observers themselves, using the computer as metaphor and mind modeled as mechanism.
 With fractal geometry, the metaphor comes full circle back to its organic bases.
 A unity between mind, machine, and nature becomes apparent when self-similarity is regarded as nature's sign of identity.

-This insight dovetails with the frequent spiritual vision of all of creation as a self-reflexive expression of self into form in order to know, share and lovingly reunite with Self.
-Indeed fractals are evident in religious images and architecture throughout the world (see Jackson, 2004).
-The notion of fractals unifying mind, machine and nature also dovetails with the position of neurological positivism espoused by philosopher and psychologist Larry Vandervert (1990).
+This insight dovetails with the frequent religious vision of all of creation as a self-reflexive expression of self into form in order to know, share and lovingly reunite with Self.
+It also dovetails with the position of neurological positivism espoused by philosopher and psychologist Larry Vandervert (1990).
 Vandervert claims that evolution itself proceeds self-reflexively, culminating in the most complex object in the known universe, the human brain.
 As we use our brains self-reflexively to examine ourselves, our models grow more sophisticated and ever closer to the fractal stuff of which our minds, brains and nature at large is composed.